Welcome to the Rundeck user manual. This manual was written to help you quickly become productive with the Rundeck service and tools.

 Many automation tasks cross the tool boundaries.
 For example, deploying software or maintaining an application often involves using tools up and down the management tool chain.
 Rundeck has a simple to use interface to create multi-step workflows that might call a package manager, configuration management tool, system utilities, or your own scripts.
 Rundeck is really meant to help automate tasks across tools and in return enable a push button interface you can hand off to others.

 Rundeck is a server application you host on a system you designate a central administrative control point.
 Internally, Rundeck stores job definitions and execution history in a relational database.
-Output from command and job executions is saved on disk.
+Output from command and job executions is saved on disk but can be forwarded to remote stores like S3 or Logstash.

-Rundeck distributed command execution is performed using a pluggable node execution layer but defaults to SSH.
+Rundeck distributed command execution is performed using a pluggable node execution layer that defaults to SSH but plugins allow you to use other means like MCollective, Salt, WinRM, or your custom method.
 Rundeck server configuration includes settings to define the outbound user allowed by the remote hosts.
 Remote machines are not required to make connections back to the server.

-The Rundeck application itself is a Java-based webapp that runs in its own embedded servlet container.
+The Rundeck application itself is a Java-based webapp.
 The application provides both graphical interface and network interfaces used by the Rundeck shell tools.

 Access to the Rundeck application requires a login and password.
 The default Rundeck installation uses a flat file user directory containing a set of default logins.
 Logins are defined in terms of a username and password as well as one or more user groups.
 An alternative configuration to the flat file user directory, is LDAP (e.g., ActiveDirectory) but Rundeck authentication and authorization is customizable via JAAS.
 Users must also be authorized to perform actions like define a job or execute one.
 This is controlled by an access control facility that reads policy files defined by the Rundeck administrator.
 Privilege is granted if a user's group membership meets the requirements of the policy.